hoppscotch/docs/content/en/index.md

 </alert>

 [Hoppscotch](https://www.hoppscotch.io) is light-weight, web based API development suite.
-It was built from ground up with ease of use and accessibility in mind providing all the functionality needed for API developers with minimalist, unobtrusive UI.
+It was built from the ground up with ease of use and accessibility in mind, providing all the functionality needed for API developers, with minimalist, unobtrusive UI.
-It is free-to-use and as an added perk completely Open Source!
+It is free-to-use, and as an added perk, completely Open Source!

 ## Features